FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 ---
 title: Using a webcam with Node-RED
-subtitle: Guide to integrating webcam features into Node-Red applications.
+subtitle: Guide to integrating webcam features into Node-RED applications.
-description: Guide to integrating webcam features into Node-Red applications.
+description: Guide to integrating webcam features into Node-RED applications.
 date:
 authors: ["sumit-shinde"]
-image: /blog/2024/02/images/using_webcam_with_node-red_capturing_images_by_passing_payload.gif
+image: /blog/2024/02/images/using_webcam_with_Node-RED_capturing_images_by_passing_payload.gif
 tags:
     - posts
     - node-red
     - dashboard
 ---

-Dashboard 2.0 just got its first third-party webcam widget that simplifies integrating webcam features with Node-Red applications.
-In this guide, we will show you how you can use the ui-webcam widget in your node-red applications.
+Dashboard 2.0 just got its first third-party webcam widget that simplifies integrating webcam features with Node-RED applications.
+In this guide, we will show you how you can use the ui-webcam widget in your Node-RED applications.

 <!---more--->